 - touching, patting, grabbing, or pinching another person's intimate parts, whether that person is of the same sex or the opposite sex; - b. coercing, forcing or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.

 G. Violence: Definition

-Violence prohibited by this policy is a physical act of aggression or assault upon another or group of individuals because of, or in a manner reasonably related to, race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability.
+Violence prohibited by this policy is a physical act of aggression or assault upon another or group of individuals because of, or in a manner reasonably related to an individual's Protected Class.

 IV.
 REPORTING PROCEDURES